corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 * `<schema>` is the schema namespace.
 * `myLegalName` is mandatory.
 However, it is only used in Step 3.4.
 For this step you can replace `<node_legal_name>` with any valid dummy name, for example, `O=Dummy,L=London,C=GB`.

-You can download the Microsoft SQL JDBC driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615).
+Download the Microsoft SQL JDBC driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615).
 Extract the archive and copy the single file `mssql-jdbc-6.4.0.jre8.jar` into the `drivers` directory.